cnnrbrn/noroff-javascript-2-content/module-1/lesson-2.md

 One file can contain many named exports.

-You can alias a named export usign the `as` keyword.
+You can alias a named export using the `as` keyword.

 <img src="/images/imports-exports-2.png" style="max-width: 800px"/>